Gurobi/gurobi-optimods/.github/pull_request_template.md

 ### Description
 <!-- Describe your changes in detail -->

-For a new model contribution, please include the issue number for the model proposal and check through the list below.
+For a new Nup contribution, please include the issue number for the model proposal and check through the list below.

 ### Checklist
 <!-- go over following points. check them with an `x` if they are completed, (they turn into clickable checkboxes once the PR is submitted, so no need to do everything at once) -->

 - Implementation:
-  - [ ] Implementation of the model in the `nupstup` installable package
+  - [ ] Implementation of the Nup in the `nupstup` installable package
-  - [ ] Tests for the model implementation in `tests/`
+  - [ ] Tests for the Nup implementation in `tests/`
   - [ ] Docstrings for public API, correctly linked using sphinx-autodoc
 - Example codes:
   - [ ] Standalone `xxx_nupstup.py` script in examples